An Overview of and what happens at Photographic Group meets?

 - Sometimes quizzes and local information is provided by the Stewards.

-- Depending on the availability of suitable accommodation members can offer to give talks on photographic topics, hobbies, travel experiences etc. Occasionally external speakers are invited to talk on a specific subject.
+- Depending on the availability of suitable meeting space members can offer to give talks on photographic topics, hobbies, travel experiences etc. Occasionally external speakers are invited to talk on a specific subject.

 - Daytime or evening workshops on photographic topics and other hobbies are encouraged.